 The founders of Munich Composites have now set the goal of large series production of components for the automotive industry.
 And they want to attract new customers from industries like aircraft construction, where they do not currently have existing business relationships.
 "It would be conceivable for us to use our process to produce the frame structure of airplane seats, for example," says Felix Fröhlich.
 The company's goal is clear: further growth.

-Published on KfW Stories: Friday, 8 September 2017
+Published on KfW Stories on 8 September 2017

 The described project contributes to the following United Nationsʼ Sustainable Development Goals